What’s your New Year’s Resolution for next year? Is it to learn Igbo?

 3. Not Attainable– Saying you want to learn Igbo is not attainable.

-If your goal is to learn Igbo in 2018, I’m assuming that you mean you want to become fluent in Igbo in 2018 since that’s the end goal for most of us.
+If your goal is to learn Igbo in next year, I’m assuming that you mean you want to become fluent in Igbo next year since that’s the end goal for most of us.

 However, is this goal realistic for you?
 Are you willing to invest in resources and put in the effort it will take to become fluent in Igbo next year?
 Be honest, will you have time to reach this goal with your school, career, and personal life commitments?